 Pay is, not surprisingly, a huge motivator in officer attrition.
 Generally speaking, law enforcement salaries are – on their face – respectable, especially when you consider that the job often does not require a college education.

-However, when taking into account the bad hours, the stress that comes with the job, the loss of days off due to court or other special details, and the evenings and holidays and other family time missed, the compensation often doesn’t appear to be commensurate with the experience of the job.
-Many officers simply leave for better-paying opportunities, either in the private sector or for more lucrative federal law enforcement careers.
+However, when taking into account the bad hours, the stress that comes with the job, the loss of days off due to a court appearance or other special force responsibilities, and the evenings and holidays and other family time missed, the compensation often doesn’t appear to be commensurate with the experience of the job.
+Many officers leave for better-paying opportunities, either in the private sector or for more lucrative federal law enforcement careers.

 Many officers end up leaving because they feel that the job they do goes largely unappreciated, or at least under-appreciated.
 Many officers realize their jobs are very important but don't feel that their superiors understand or recognize the important work they do.

 Law enforcement leaders who get out from behind the desk from time to time and work alongside their members, too, can demonstrate that the “brass” still knows what it’s like to do the job.
 A well established and meaningful wellness plan, too, can go a long way toward demonstrating that your department cares for its officers.